defactor-com/documentation/docs/rwa-use-cases/implementation-flow.md

 sidebar_position: 4
 ---

-In the world of loans there are some actors that are involved in the process of lending money whether they in the real-world as it has been done for decades or in the digital world as it has starting been doing nowadays.
-For this documentation, we will be focusing on traditional loan process abstracting away the complexities and specifications to a more generalized example to illustrate how each process differs from the other.
+## Real-World Use Case

-## Real World Use Case
+In the world of loans there are some actors that are involved in the process of lending money whether they in the real-world as it has been done for decades or if they are in the digital world as it has starting been doing nowadays.
+This document focus on traditional loan process abstracting away the complexities and specifications to a more generalized example to illustrate how each process differs from the other.

-In the real-world there are some entities involved in the process of lending money, for example, the entity that lends the money is a bank, the entity that borrows the money from a bank is a person, and the entity that facilitates the loan process to a person is a car dealership, for this example let's assume they are **BankCredit**, **Alice**, and **GoodCar** respectively.
+In this tangible realm, several entities play integral roles in the lending process.
+To illustrate, the entity extending the loan is typically a banking institution, denoted as BankCredit.
+The individual procuring the loan from the bank is a person, referred to as Alice.
+Further, the entity orchestrating the loan process on behalf of the person is a car dealership, identified as GoodCar.
+For the purposes of this example, we will consider these entities as **BankCredit**, **Alice**, and **GoodCar**, respectively.

-The following is the scenario that this document is intended to illustrate and open the mind of the reader to the possibilities that the tokenization of the lending process can bring and how it can help to be applied to facilitate some process in the real-world that for its nature is not possible.
+The following scenario is designed to broaden the reader's perspective on the potential applications of tokenization in the lending process.
+It endeavors to illuminate how tokenization can be harnessed to facilitate processes of the tangible world that, due to their inherent nature, might otherwise be deemed impractical or challenging.

 **BankCredit exclusively provides financing services for individuals seeking to purchase automobiles.
 Alice, an aspiring car owner, is currently in the process of acquiring a vehicle from GoodCar, a reputable dealership specializing in car sales.**

 ### Business Logic

-As a real finance institutions, BankCredit has terms and conditions that every borrower must know and agree if they want to proceed with them:
+As a finance institutions, BankCredit has terms and conditions that every borrower must know and agree if they want to proceed with them:

 - The prospective borrower is required to demonstrate creditworthiness through a favorable credit score.
 Additionally, a stable employment history is essential.
 A down payment equivalent to a minimum of 20% of the car's appraised value is mandatory.